peyton2465/Hydroxide-CPP/README.md

 - HttpSpy (using actual packet logging, not just hooking Lua functions)

 ## Building from source
-Building from source is pretty straight forward, just clone the repository in Visual Studio.
+As of 9/17/21, community members have recommended to redact Lua internals, which renders building from source useless.
+You may create your own forks and implement your own versions of Lua's C API if you so wish.

-Once cloned, there are a few dependencies you will need to install.
+### External Libraries (if you plan on building from source with your own Lua API)
 Microsoft's [vcpkg](https://github.com/microsoft/vcpkg) is recommended, just to make the installation process easier on you.

-`vcpkg install minhook:x86-windows-static`
+`vcpkg install minhook:x86-windows-static` (DirectX 11 Hooking)

-`vcpkg install nlohmann-json:x86-windows-static`
+`vcpkg install nlohmann-json:x86-windows-static` (Parsing instance properties)

 ## Credits
 Default Instance Explorer Icons: https://github.com/Elttob/Vanilla